HealthInformaticsUT/EstonianOMOPMappings/demographics/README.md

 ### 3. Marital Status Codes
 These codes represent the classification of the actual marital status.
 Codes are taken from the [Publishing Centre](https://pub.e-tervis.ee/classifications) managed by Health and Welfare Information Systems Centre (TEHIK), see [here](https://pub.e-tervis.ee/classifications/Tegelik%20perekonnaseis).
-The description of the codes is slightly modified.
+The descriptions of the codes have been slightly modified.

 - **File:** [marital_status_mappings](marital_status_mappings.csv)
 - **Description:** This file contains local codes for actual marital status, along with their mappings to OMOP CDM standard concepts.